Frequently Asked Questions

 Be marked with a label showing the maker’s name or mark and the model, plus relevant performanc data

-This is extremely reasurring as you can be assured that your Charnwood stove will meet your expectations!
+This is extremely reassuring as you can be assured that your Charnwood stove will meet your expectations!

 - What is the best fuel to burn?We are advocates of wood.
 Plentiful in supply, sustainable and affordable.
 You can burn many other fuels on your Charnwood stove but wood is our preferred fuel.
 Your average tree will consume more carbon dioxide during it’s lifetime that it will produce when burnt in an efficient closed combustion fire place.
 Our fireplaces work exceptionally well with semi-hard, well seasoned non-resinous woods such as eucalyptus (blue gum).

-- What flues should I use?Flues are currently not regulated here in SA so you can even find ‘galvanised’ or low grade stainless steel products on the market.
+- What flues should I use?Flues are currently not regulated here in SA so you can even find ‘galvanized’ or low grade stainless steel products on the market.
 Be cautious of these as you will get issues with leaks, corrosion and smoke which will dampen your fireside experience.
 Speak to your Charnwood distributor who will offer a full detailed quote fro supply and installation.